 Faculty or their department staff are expected to and typically provide exam accommodations.
-If a student is eligible for extensive exam accommodations that faculty are unable to provide, occasional arrangements may be made with the Office of Accessibility Services for BG Campus students.
+If a student is eligible for extensive exam accommodations (ex. reader, scribe) that faculty are unable to provide, occasional arrangements may be made with the Office of Accessibility Services for BG Campus students.
 Faculty will need to make these arrangements with sufficient notice by calling the staff member listed on the student's accommodation memo.

 Exam proctoring arrangements can be made with faculty, department staff or the Teaching and Learning Center (the Firelands campus-wide test center).